drfhaust/lightbox/README.md

 The system includes logic to detect faults in each power source, such as under-voltage, over-voltage, or overload conditions.
 It can switch off a faulty power source to protect the loads and switch to an alternate power source if available.

 ---

-This overview provides a concise yet comprehensive description of the project, suitable for the README file on a GitHub repository.
-Additional sections can be added to the README for detailed setup instructions, usage examples, contribution guidelines, and license information.